Walter M. Elsasser

-Walter Maurice Elsasser (March 20, 1904 – October 14, 1991) was a German-born American physicist, a developer of the presently accepted dynamo theory as an explanation of the Earth's magnetism.
-He proposed that this magnetic field resulted from electric currents induced in the fluid outer core of the Earth.
-He revealed the history of the Earth's magnetic field by the study of the magnetic orientation of minerals in rocks.
-He is also noted for his unpublished proposal of the wave-like diffraction of electron particles by a crystal.
+Walter Maurice Elsasser (March 20, 1904 – October 14, 1991) was a German-born American physicist who developed the presently accepted dynamo theory to explain Earth's magnetic field.
+He proposed that this field results from electric currents induced in the fluid outer core.
+He demonstrated that the history of Earth's magnetic field is revealed by the magnetic orientation of minerals in rocks.
+He is also noted for his unpublished proposal that the diffraction of electrons sent through a crystal would demonstrate their wavelike nature.
 The subsequent Davisson–Germer experiment showing this effect led to a Nobel Prize in Physics.